 My chicken-themed kitchen!
 Like my egg storage solution?
 It's an egg skelter!

-How to make this oh-so-easy bacon and egg casserole.
+How to make this oh-so-easy bacon, egg and cheese casserole.

-Once it's all whisked together, just pour it over the cheese.
+- Once it's all whisked together, simply pour it over the cheese.

-The liquid will more or less disappear - it will soak into the bread.
+- The liquid will more or less disappear, soaking into the bread.

-For the best results cover the casserole and leave it in a refrigerator for at least four hours.
+- For best results, cover the casserole and leave it in a refrigerator for at least four hours.